Article Read Time

 Email Phishing:

 - Sender name and email – are you expecting the email?
 Is the email address correct?
 Is it from a known or trusted domain?
-Make sure it is not from a fake domain made to look real.
+Ensure it is not from a fake domain designed to appear legitimate.
 For example, if it is supposed to be from “person@BankOfAmerica.com”, it will try to fool you by replacing the “O” with “0” (zero)…”person@Bank0fAmerica.com”.

 - Attachments – Never open unknown or compressed attachments

-- Address to – Is the email impersonal or does it sound like it’s someone that doesn’t know you?
+- Address to – Is the email impersonal, or does it sound like it’s someone who doesn’t know you?

-- Grammar – While we all make mistaks J a lot of grammatical errors or strange misspellings are a clue that something is not right
+- Grammar – While we all make mistakes, a lot of grammatical errors or strange misspellings are a clue that something is not right

 - Threats or scare tactics – Does the sender make urgent requests or threats that are meant to make you react quickly?

-- Links – never open a link simply by clinking on it.
+- Links – Never open a link by simply clicking on it.
 Hover over it to be sure it links to the correct page.
 To be extra safe, type in the destination link yourself.